 A torch flared.

 That one might, in an upstairs reception room, in a city hotel, tended to beggar belief, and Aimee at first started, thinking something had gone wrong with the gas.
-But a second torch, and then a third, made the room dance with light, before the flames settled.
-They were gas jets, ensconced in folded acanthus leaves, sprouting from bronze cones; these held in fists that jutted at intervals from the wall.
+But a second torch, and then a third, made the room dance with light.
+They were gas jets, ensconced in folded acanthus leaves sprouting from bronze cones; these held in fists that jutted at intervals from the wall.

 A peppery smell of beef gravy filled the room.
-The early dessert had been for tiding-over purposes.
+The early dessert, she guessed, had been for tiding-over purposes.

 A throat, pointed in import, cleared itself.